Montenegrin Orthodox Church: Within Montenegro

 The Church of Saint Peter of Cetinje in Kotor, belonging to the Montenegrin Orthodox Church.

 The Montenegrin Orthodox Church currently holds liturgies in several chapels in the royal capital of Cetinje, as well as a church in Kotor.
 Open-air services are held across Montenegro at Christmas and Easter.
 The MOC officially opened a new shrine in the old town of Kotor in 2006, following the referendum on independence.

 Outside Montenegro

-Construction on one of the first overseas MOC churches, the Holy Church of Righteous Ivan Crnojević, was planned to take place in Lovćenac, Vojvodina, Serbia, with the help of the Association of Ethnic Montenegrins in Serbia Krstaš.
+Construction on one of the first overseas MOC churches, the Holy Church of Righteous Ivan Crnojević, was planned to take place in Lovćenac, Serbia, with the help of the Association of Montenegrins in Serbia "Krstaš".
 A contract for the land on which the new MOC shrine will be built was signed on 5 August 2005.

 The Montenegrin Orthodox Church also has support from abroad, and has managed to build several churches and missions in North America, South America, Australia, and Western Europe, which all host significant Montenegrin émigré communities who mostly support the Church.
 Services are held in the Australian state of New South Wales as well as in the Argentine province of Chaco, which is the base of Archimandrite Gorazd Glomazic and the Montenegrin Church of Saint Nikola in the colony of Machagai.